mosull20/crushed-grapes-ms4/README.md

 * Checkout page
     + User can enter all their details here - delivery details and payment details with the option to save these for future checkouts.
     + User can complete a purchase without needing to be a registered user
-    + User will be updated that payment is processing and will recieve a success message displayed on top right as well as being redirected to a checkout success page which shows a confirmation of their order, details entered etc. and lets the user know a confirmation email will be sent to the email address the user provided.
+    + User will be updated that payment is processing and will receive a success message displayed on top right as well as being redirected to a checkout success page which shows a confirmation of their order, details entered etc. and lets the user know a confirmation email will be sent to the email address the user provided.

 * Register/Create Account page
-    + Allows user to create a new account for this site with email verification for enhance security.
+    + Allows user to create a new account for this site with email verification for enhanced security.

 * Sign In page
-    + Allows already registered user to log in to their account
+    + Allows already registered users to log in to their account

 * Add review page
     + Allows registered users to add a review to any wine using a simple form.
 If not logged in, it will redirect user to sign in page.